0xnirmal/Sample-Progression-Discovery/README.md

 I recommend taking a peek at the spd.ipynb (using the jupyter notebook command) to gain an understanding of the process, not the spd.py because the notebook contains significant markdown comments.

 ## Paper Selection ##
-I chose to replicate sample progression discovery (SPD) method from "Discovering Biological Progression Underlying Microarray Samples" paper by Qiu et al. Given that I will soon need to run this process using the code provided from their [website](http://pengqiu.gatech.edu/software/SPD/index.html) on the iPSC data, I thought this would be a useful paper to reproduce to broaden my understanding of the process works.
+I chose to replicate sample progression discovery (SPD) method from ["Discovering Biological Progression Underlying Microarray Samples"](https://github.com/nkrishn9/Sample-Progression-Discovery/blob/master/spd.PDF) paper by Qiu et al. Given that I will soon need to run this process using the code provided from their [website](http://pengqiu.gatech.edu/software/SPD/index.html) on the iPSC data, I thought this would be a useful paper to select in order to broaden my understanding of the process works.

 The goal of SPD is "to discover biological progression from gene expression microarray data."
 It accomplishes this by four steps:
 1) cluster genes into modules of co-expressed genes
 2) construct minimum spanning tree (MST) for each module
 3) select modules that supports common MSTs
 4) reconstruct an overall MST based on all the genes of all the selected modules

+### Figure 0: SPD Methods ###
+![figure0]